kiedtl/roguelike/doc/intro.md

 **Use traps and gas vents to your advantage.** Traps (the pointy `^` things) release poisonous gas through the gas vents (`+`) when stepped on.

-TODO_GIF: stepping on paralysis gas trap
+DONE TODO_GIF: stepping on paralysis gas trap

 Just remember not to get trapped between pockets of expanding gas yourself!